FREQUENTLY ASKED QUESTIONS

 11. Are there any old catechisms that were later rescinded?

-The public domain textual period from which our catechisms are drawn (see FAQ #3) was a time of quite rigorous theological review and publication standards.
-Our present research has identified only one work from this period that made it to English print before being subsequently censored by the Holy See.
+The public domain textual period from which our catechisms are drawn (see FAQ #3) was a time of highly rigorous theological review and publication standards.
+Our present research has identified only one work from this period that made it to publication in English before being subsequently censored by the Holy See.
 It is not included in our Index.

 12. What about any points of discontinuity between the old catechisms?